 I was fortunate enough to catch a live interview with Sarzo on Instagram a few weeks ago that was led by a fan, not a professional journalist.
 Apparently, the fan contacted the rocker requesting the interview and Sarzo accepted the invitation, which right there demonstrates what kind of human being he is.
 During the exchange, the musician exhibited extreme patience and graciousness because the fan, although very genuine, was not a skilled interviewer and thus was not always a smooth talker, which is a-ok.
 There's nothing in the world wrong with that, and the only reason I'm mentioning it is to demonstrate what kind of a man Sarzo is, and not to knock the fan-turned-interviewer.

 Anyhoo, Rudy Sarzo talked about his roots in Cuba, immigration to the United States at age 11, and his passion as an avid computer digital animator (bet some of you didn't know about that last one).
 He also discussed how Quiet Riot was a unique band because the members were always very aware of their collective consciousness and thus were in synch regarding the band's goals.
-Sarzo went on to say that he has always supported every incarnation of the group and recognizes their positive contribution to the industry.
+Sarzo went on to say that he has always supported every incarnation of the group, whether he was playing with them or not, and recognizes their positive contribution to the industry.

 The interviewer commented that Sarzo was a very resilient man, and this is when the interview got (more) interesting.
 Keep in mind that Quiet Riot has lost three of its supremely talented members--Randy Rhoads, Kevin DuBrow, and Frankie Banali--to untimely deaths.
 That is a helluva lot of loss for Rudy Sarzo to process.
 The musician stated that we, as humans, are not in control of much, despite erroneously believing that we have complete control over our lives.
 He went on to say that we have no control over the bigger plan or of others, and that he recognized this while playing with Quiet Riot.
 He has accepted that he could not have prevented Rhoads's death nor helped DuBrow make more sound life choices that may have prolonged his life.